creviceapp/creviceapp.github.io/README_.md

 At first, check if the reference to `CreviceLib` is certainly added to your project.

+A bit simplified, but sufficiently practical classes are provided in `Crevice.Core.Example`.
 The very simple setup code is the following:

 ```cs
 using Crevice.Core.Example;